 Greer, already the owner of two lots to the north of the destroyed McKenna Building, was determined to build a much grander structure to house his printing enterprise.
 With much help from the citizens of the still relatively new territory, the current structure, designed by renowned architect Joseph Foucart, was completed and open for business by the end of October 1902, less than seven (7) months after the previous structure had burned to the ground.
 Although disputed by some, Greer claimed he could print 30,000 newspapers in one hour, once everything was in place.

 At the time, it was the largest dedicated printing facility west of the Mississippi.
 In 1906, the National Newspaper Editors Convention was held in the new facility.
 On November 16, 1907, President Teddy Roosevelt sent a telegram that came over the wire on the second floor of the building, and Oklahoma statehood was announced from the second-floor balcony.
-Guthrie, which has served as the Territorial Capital continued as the new State Capital of Oklahoma, for a while.
+Guthrie, which has served as the Territorial Capitol continued as the new State Capitol of Oklahoma, for a while.

 The building did not serve just as home for Greer’s newspaper.
 Virtually all the preprinted forms used by courts and county clerks throughout Oklahoma were printed in the building.
 In the first-floor lobby, there are 620 drawers on the south wall that still hold many of those preprinted forms; everything from marriage licenses, deeds, and mortgages, to other civil, criminal and probate forms.
 Many of those forms survive today.